Gardening is hard. Really hard.

 Trust me, I’ve been there.

 Between having 3 kids and a baby on the way, working from home, homeschooling and keeping up with daily life, I’ve definitely felt like taking the time to grow food is too exhausting.
 Add harvesting and washing off the dirt when you’ve got hungry kids and you’re running late on making dinner and it’s enough to make anyone want to give up.
+Sometimes to keep my spirits up, I’ll search for mom memes that give me a quick smile and reinvigorate me.

 Because I’ve felt the same way I wanted to share some tips to *hopefully* keep you gardening instead of giving up.